 Many thanks to Kaliro Town Council Health Centre II and District Probation Officer for helping in observing SOPs and MOH guidelines in the outreach.

 Village Health Teams (VHTs) and Local Council Stakeholders of Kaliro who help in mobilizing, sensitizing, and conducting community education.

-We reached out to 770 residents of Kaliro, out of which were 659 who received Vitamin A and deworming tablets and 111 Adolescent Girls and Young Women (AGYW) with training on how to make safe, washable, reusable sanitary pads and sexual education.
+We reached out to 770 residents of Kaliro, out of which 659 received Vitamin A and deworming tablets and 111 Adolescent Girls and Young Women (AGYW) were trained on how to make safe washable reusable sanitary pads and sexual education.